johnlpage/MongoSyphon/README.md

 The default mode in mongosyphon is to perform standalone queries (using pre-prepared statements and pooled connections for efficiency) to retrieve each lower section.
 In some cases this can result in the same query being performed many times - for example retrieving the "species = cat" data in the above example for each cat in the database.

-Most RDBMS will cache frequent queries like this but there is still considerable overhead in round trips to the server, preparing the query etc. Mongosyphone allos you to cache a section at the client side if it is expected to return a relatively small number of discrete results.
+Most RDBMS will cache frequent queries like this but there is still considerable overhead in round trips to the server, preparing the query etc. Mongosyphon allows you to cache a section at the client side if it is expected to return a relatively small number of discrete results.
 For example we know there are only a few pet species so we can add the parameter `cached: true` in the section.
 Using this will cause MongoSyphon to cache the output for each set of input params and greatly reduce calls to the server.

 Be aware that you can cache any size of sub or nested object but the cache will require RAM and will grow with each new entry there is no cache eviction.